Aftercare

 This is where things get real.
 A long post left in past its appropriate window causes a cascade of problems:

 3. Extended healing time.
-Repeated microtrauma from a long post can add months to your healing timeline.
-A helix that should take 9–12 months might take 18+ months if the jewelry fit is wrong the whole way through.
+Repeated microtrauma from a long post can add months to the healing process, especially in cartilage.
+That is one reason our complete helix guide stresses jewelry fit so heavily.

 What Size Should You Downsize To?

-For most flat-back labret piercings (helix, tragus, nostril, labret, medusa), the target downsize post is 6mm or 8mm.
-6mm is right for most people with average anatomy.
-8mm works if you have thicker cartilage or the piercing sits in a slightly different position.
+For most flat-back labret piercings such as helix, tragus, nostril, labret, and medusa, the target downsize post is 6mm or 8mm.
+6mm is right for many people with average anatomy.
+8mm works if you have thicker cartilage or the piercing sits in a position that needs a little extra room.

-Your piercer will measure this properly: don’t guess on length.
-Getting it 1mm wrong in the wrong direction is the difference between a comfortable piercing and one that constantly irritates.
-Use our Size Finder tool to get a starting estimate before your appointment.
+Your piercer should measure this properly, so do not guess on length.
+Getting it 1mm wrong in the wrong direction is enough to turn a comfortable piercing into a constantly irritated one.
+Use our Size Finder tool to get a starting estimate before your appointment, then compare that with professional in-person sizing.

 Frequently Asked Questions